 Ma Wei Moonlightis a visually striking style of white tea specific to Yunnan.
 Broadly known as "moonlight white" teas, our partner farm this year produced a bud-heavy version that features a gentle brown sugar sweetness and robust floral character.
 The large leaf material used to make moonlight white tea is typically reserved for pu'er production, with one stage of extended withering that results in a partially oxidized tea teeming with active enzymes.
 This aged lot from Ma Wei Shan farm is particularly tippy—an abundance of plump, downy buds make for a deep golden liquor, lusciously viscous body, and lingering huigan (lingering sweetness in the throat).

 Highly suitable for aging, this tea will develop complexity over the years.
-Because the leaves are sturdy and highly intact, it holds up well to multiple brew methods—we encourage you to experiment.
+The leaves are sturdy and mostly unbroken, making it suitable for aggressive brewing in multiple formats—we encourage you to experiment.

 nomenclature — ma wei (马尾)—"horse tail"